aoliver44/taxaHFE/README.md

  ## **Background on the algorithm**
  A program to perform hierarchical feature engineering on data with taxonomic organization (i.e., microbiome data, dietary data).
-TaxaHFE takes in a dataset of abundances for every hierarchical level, and then uses correlation and machine learning to determine the optimum taxonomic level which contains the most information relative to a metadata covariate of interest.
 This is not a new idea; however, few implementations exist in the wild.
 For some reading on these ideas, please follow the links below!

 [TaxaHFE: A machine learning approach to collapse microbiome datasets using taxonomic structure.](https://doi.org/10.1093/bioadv/vbad165)
 Andrew Oliver, Matthew Kay, Danielle G. Lemay.
 2023. *Bioinformatics Advances*.